andyatkinson/andyatkinson.github.io/_posts/2023-06-02-pgsql-phriday-009-schema-change-management.md

 #### Do you have a dev-QA-staging or similar series of environments it must pass through first?

 Developers test their changes including schema modifications on their local development machines.
-Each Pull Request has a CI build associated to it that must pass before merge.
+Each Pull Request has a CI build associated with it with a separate database and builds must pass before merge.
 Each Pull Request must receive at least one review.

 Developers may test their changes in a couple of pre-production test environments where they apply their schema modifications and deploy their code changes.
 This is not required but is a good practice.